-• The number of credit inquiries within the past six months - an indicator of consumer credit demand - declined in the fourth quarter.
+- The number of credit inquiries within the past six months an indicator of consumer credit demand declined to the lowest level seen in the history of the data. - Account closings were at their highest level since 2010.

-1 This report is based on the New York Fed Consumer Credit Panel, which is constructed from a nationally representative random sample drawn from Equifax credit report data.
+&lt;sup>1 This report is based on the New York Fed Consumer Credit Panel, which is constructed from a nationally representative random sample drawn from Equifax credit report data.
 For details on the data set and the measures reported here, see the data dictionary available at the end of this report.
 Please contact Joelle Scally with questions at joelle.scally@ny.frb.org.

-2 As explained in a 2012 report, delinquency rates for student loans are likely to understate effective delinquency rates because about half of these loans are currently in deferment, in grace periods or in forbearance and therefore temporarily not in the repayment cycle.
+&lt;sup>2 As explained in a 2012 report, delinquency rates for student loans are likely to understate effective delinquency rates because about half of these loans are currently in deferment, in grace periods or in forbearance and therefore temporarily not in the repayment cycle.
 This implies that among loans in the repayment cycle delinquency rates are roughly twice as high.
 NATIONAL CHARTS